Fighting deforestation with language

 Talking to Iris, you can’t help but be inspired by her.

 Having finished a master’s degree a month ago, Iris came to Bell to improve her English, so she can continue her work as an activist and enable her to continue to lobby on an international platform – English is a way for her to be understood on a global platform.
-Her academic excellence was noted by Frank Bell’s son Nick, who offered her a scholarship to study at Bell.
+Her academic excellence was noted by Frank Bell’s son Nick, who supported her with a scholarship fund to study at Bell.

 Having known Nick since birth as they both live in a European cooperative, they now both campaign as part of the Free Svydovets group, working against the deforestation and planned development of a ski resort in the Eastern Carpathian Mountains – the Svydovets massif.
 “We’ve created a big movement now…its becoming international”.